 - Identify techniques including; nail cutting using ingrow nail scissors, nail nippers, black file, nail debris evacuator, use of various corn remover tool to remove seeded, soft, and hard corns..

 - Use of nail clipper, disposable foot file, foot file with disposable abrasive pads to remove thicken calluses

-- .Use of disposable paper towel or blue pad as a barrier under foot care tools prior and after performing a foot care treatment.
+- .Use of disposable paper towel or used as a barrier under foot care tools prior and after performing a foot care treatment.

-- Use of cordless electric drill or rotatory tool with disposable sanding band to debride diabetics and elderly client"s thicken nails.
+- Use of cordless electric drill or rotatory tool that is safe for use on humans with disposable sanding band to debride diabetics and elderly client"s thicken nails.
 Whenever possible use of a nail dust extractor during treatment

-- Identify the safe use of protective equipment when providing foot care treatment including; face goggles with light attached, disposable face shields, N95 Mask hairnets, disposable plastic apron and latex free gloves.
+- Identify the safe use of protective equipment when providing foot care treatment including; face goggles with light attached, disposable face shields, N95 Mask, hairnets/bouffant hat, disposable plastic apron and latex free gloves.

-- Identify and use safe protective barrier under client feet on footstool such as use of disposable paper towel, blue pads or examination paper, and equipment to prevent the spreading of virus, bacterial and fungal spore.
+- Identify and use safe protective barrier under client feet on footstool such as use of disposable paper towel, disposable pad or examination paper,, and equipment to prevent the spreading of virus, bacterial and fungal spore.
 Place items in a seal plastic bag until disposal.